Home » Herbs » Lemon Balm vs Mint: 7 Herb Differences You Should Know

 Is Lemon Balm As Invasive As Mint?

-Both lemon balm and mint are perennials that can spread and naturalize in gardens, but mint has a more aggressive growth habit and is known to be particularly invasive.
-Lemon balm, while still able to spread and colonize an area, is generally considered less invasive than mint.
-However, containers or plant pots are a great solution, but runners.
+Both lemon balm and mint are perennials that can spread in gardens, but mint grows more aggressively and is often invasive.
+Lemon balm is less invasive.
+Planting mint in containers or pots helps control its spread.